Testosterone and Menopause : What Women Need to Know

 Should you take Testosterone for Menopause?

-Many women with low testosterone do not experience symptoms, and treatment is usually not needed unless symptoms are affecting quality of life.
+Many women with low testosterone do not have symptoms, and treatment is not usually needed unless symptoms are affecting quality of life.

 Do I need a blood test?

-Prior to starting testosterone replacement, levels should be confirmed with a blood test.
+Before starting testosterone, levels should be checked with a blood test.

-The common preparations used are Testogel and Androfeme - they are both body-identical, containing testosterone with the same chemical structure as testosterone naturally produced by the body.
+Both are body-identical, meaning they contain testosterone with the same structure as that naturally produced in the body.

 In August 2025, Androfeme, a testosterone cream, formulated specifically for women, was approved by the UK regulator, the Medicines and Healthcare products Regulator (MHRA).

-3. Rub in the gel thoroughly and wash hands immediately.
+• Rub in thoroughly and wash hands immediately.

 Response to testosterone treatments differs in each person.